 Not sure what’s legit?
 Here’s a quick guide to souvenirs worth bringing home:

-• Cravat (Necktie) – Invented in Croatia, so it makes a fun cultural gift!
+Cravat (Necktie) – Invented in Croatia, it is a fun cultural gift!

 Don’t be shy about asking vendors where products are sourced—most are proud of their goods and happy to explain their origin stories.